danieldreke/software-solutions/docs/git/add-changes-to-last-commit-amend.md

 git commit --amend --no-edit
 ```

-This command soft-resets to prelast commit and stages and commits added changes.
+This command soft-resets to prelast commit and commits staged changes.